tjdraper/tjdraper.com-v7/src/content/blog/2023/11/06/incidental-duplication.md

 ### 1. Re-writing your application

 This is most often the wrong call, though it can be necessary for this and many other reasons.
 Even then, it should be done carefully, and probably not all at once [^2].
 Often your new application will be missing business logic or features that the old system had.
-This is because the old and gnarly system, difficult to work on though it may be, contains within its inscrutable logic, a wealth of information necessary to the correct operation of the business, service, or use case it powers.
+This is because the old and gnarly system, difficult to work on though it may be, contains within its inscrutable logic, a wealth of information necessary for the correct operation of the business, service, or use case it powers.

 The reason for the re-write is the reason this logic and these features weren't fully understood when moving to the new system.
 The engineers found the old application too difficult to understand.
 They probably would have had better luck de-tangling the old system first _before_ a re-write, or even just sticking with the current system and refactoring it over time.